Visit the Science Learning Center

 Critter Investigations

 Students will have the opportunity to observe and study different invertebrates (critters), identifying unique characteristics and behaviors.
-Students will then plan and carry out an investigation to attempt to answer a question related to the critters they've been studying.
+Older students will also identify researchable questions related to the critters, then plan and carry out an investigation to attempt to answer a question.

 Animal Skull Investigations